Types of Level in Building Construction

 - It enhances the architectural appearance of the building

-- The lintel is provided above the door and window to transfer the upward wall load to the surrounding wall.
+The lintel level is the height or vertical measurement from the bottom edge to the top horizontal component of a window or door, the lintel is provided above the doors and windows to transfer the upward wall load to the surrounding wall.

 Difference Between Plinth Level, Sill Level, and Lintel Level.